nimashafiei/TeamAnyWay/README.md

 # TeamAnyWay

-Import question.json on MongoDB
+Copy question.json on MongoDB questions collection

-Run Server folder on localhost:3000
+Run npm install on the both of folders server and UI

-Run Client folder by:
+Run Server using npm start

-npm install
+Run UI folder by:
-npm start
+npm run serve